kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 ## Memory Manager configuration

-Other Managers should be first pre-configured (section [Pre-configuration](#pre-configuration)).
-Next, the Memory Manger feature should be enabled (section [Enable the Memory Manager feature](#enable-the-memory-manager-feature)) and be run with `Static` policy (section [Static policy](#static-policy)).
+Other Managers should be first pre-configured.
+Next, the Memory Manger feature should be enabled and be run with `Static` policy (section [Static policy](#policy-static)).
 Optionally, some amount of memory can be reserved for system or kubelet processes to increase node stability (section [Reserved memory flag](#reserved-memory-flag)).

 ### Policies

 Memory Manager supports two policies.
-You can select a policy via a `kubelet` flag `--memory-manager-policy`.
+You can select a policy via a `kubelet` flag `--memory-manager-policy`:

-Two policies can be selected:

 * `None` (default)
 * `Static`